VyZX: Formal Verification of a Graphical Quantum Language: Conclusion

 \section{Conclusion}

-We presented \vyzx, a tool for verifying the \zxcalc.
-By leveraging the categorical underpinnings of \zxdiags, we inductively defined undirected graphs and gave them semantics in terms of complex-valued matrices.
+We presented \vyzx, a formally verified \zxcalc library.
+We defined \zxdiags not in terms of connectivity, but in terms of structure, so we could define semantics in terms of complex-valued matrices.
 This structure allowed us to prove facts inductively about \zxdiags, which then enabled us to write fully diagrammatic proofs while retaining the guarantees arising from our matrix-level ground truth.
 Using the inductive structure presented challenges, namely dealing with additional structure and not having access to connection information directly.
 We presented proof strategies, automation techniques, and a visualizer to deal with these challenges.
-These allowed us to prove and use the standard \zxcalc rule set, which will help verify the broad range of existing \zxcalc tools and those yet to be developed.
-We hope the presented tools and techniques will be widely useful in reasoning about graphical structures both within and beyond the quantum domain.
+These allowed us to prove a complete \zxcalc equational theory, which will help verify the broad range of existing \zxcalc tools and those yet to be developed.
+We hope that \vyzx will be used to develop trusted quantum software and the techniques we developed here will prove useful beyond the quantum domain.

-\begin{acks} The authors thank John Reppy for pointing us towards \egraphs.
-We also especially thank Saul Shanabrook, Max Willsey, and Oliver Flatt for their time, their gracious help with \egg/\egglog, and for promptly fixing bugs or adding features when we needed them.